Monday, November 25, 2024

 The tradition about the closeness of the worlds of the living and the dead come to us in pieces from the British isles, mainly Ireland, and from quite recently.
 Does that mean it is fake history?
 No. It just seems to indicate it could be a much later development.
 No one knows for sure.
 It might not even be Druidic.
 Remember, the Druids were Celts, but not all Celts were Druids.
 The Druids ended, but the Celts continue on to this day.
 Apparently, I am part Celt myself (if the ever-shifting claims from Ancestry.com can be believed).
 And most Celts became Christians a millennia ago.
 It is sometimes difficult to piece together what is later Celtic folklore and what is original Druidic belief.
 Am I speculating that the formerly reincarnationist Celts could have picked up this otherworldly closeness after converting to Christianity?
 Yes.

 Samhain was not the only festival where the veil between the worlds of the living and the dead is thinned.
 Beltane, on the opposite side of the year around early May, also had this tradition.
 If anyone gives you the impression that Samhain was unique in its otherworldly closeness, that person is mistaken.
-Remember when we said Christians had memorials for martyrs in late April to mid-May?
+Remember when we said Christians had memorials for all martyrs in late April to mid-May?
 Am I speculating that the formerly reincarnationist Celts could have picked up this otherworldly closeness after converting to Christianity?
 Yes.

 You can be certain of one thing: precisely as people do with Nimrod, people make up definite claims based on imagination, speculation, and a bare minimum of information.